mila-iqia/mila-docs/docs/Extra_compute_cc.rst

 `documentation <https://docs.computecanada.ca/wiki/Allocations_and_resource_scheduling>`__
 for more information on how allocations and resource scheduling.

 Table below provides as an example the allocation for ``rrg-bengioy-ad``.
-Note that there is no special allocations for CPUs on Cedar and Graham and therefore jobs without GPUs should be submitted with the account ``def-bengioy``.
+Note that there are no special allocations for CPUs on Cedar and Graham and therefore jobs without GPUs should be submitted with the account ``def-bengioy``.